HVAC Schools in Connecticut – Degrees & Certification

 Porter and Chester Institute

 The Porter and Chester Institute has campuses across CT in Hamden, Rocky Hill, Stratford, and Waterbury.
-The Porter and Chester HVAC-R training program takes one year and boasts concrete skills learning, extensive hands-on experience for students, qualified instructors, and education in essential soft skills such as customer service.
+The Porter and Chester HVAC-R diploma program takes one year.
+It boasts concrete skills learning, extensive hands-on experience for students, qualified instructors, and education in essential soft skills such as customer service.

-The program prepares students to become skilled HVAC workers and helps them in acquiring the skills needed for installing, maintaining and troubleshooting HVAC/R units in commercial, industrial, and residential settings.
+The program prepares students to become skilled HVAC workers and helps them acquire the skills needed to install, maintain, and troubleshoot HVAC/R units in commercial, industrial, and residential settings.

-Graduates of the program will have sufficient knowledge and skills for employment as an apprentice HVAC.
-The classrooms are equipped with the same kinds of gas and oil heating, cooling and refrigeration units currently in use in residential and commercial buildings.
+Graduates of the program will have sufficient knowledge and skills for employment as apprentice HVAC technicians.
+The classrooms are equipped with the same gas and oil heating, cooling, and refrigeration units currently in use in residential and commercial buildings.

 • Location: Hamden, CT; Rocky Hill, CT; Stratford, CT; Waterbury, CT